Shimron Hetmyer: Domestic and T20 franchise career

+Hetmyer hit his 2nd T20 century against the Trinbago Knight Riders during the 2026 Caribbean Premier League, smashing an unbeaten 111 runs of just 43 balls.During the qualifier 2 of the same season, Hetmyer smashed a century of just 45 balls, hitting 4 fours and 8 sixes against the Jamaica Kingsmen.
+He became the second player in CPL history to hit 2 centuries in the same season.

 International career

 He represented the West Indies at Under-19 level, captaining the team to prevail in the 2016 Under-19 Cricket World Cup in Bangladesh, by defeating India in the tournament's final.
 Hetmyer scored two half centuries for the Windies during the World Cup.

 In April 2017, he was named in the West Indies Test squad for their series against Pakistan.
 He made his Test debut for the West Indies against Pakistan on 21 April 2017.

 In December 2017, he was added to the West Indies' One Day International (ODI) squad ahead of their series against New Zealand.
 He made his ODI debut for the West Indies against New Zealand on 20 December 2017.
 He was also added to the West Indies' Twenty20 International (T20I) squad for their series against New Zealand.
 He made his T20I debut for the West Indies against New Zealand on 1 January 2018.

 On 6 March 2018, in the 2018 Cricket World Cup Qualifier, he scored his first ODI century, batting against the United Arab Emirates at the Old Hararians ground in Harare.
 The West Indies won the game by 60 runs and Hetmyer was named the man of the match.

 In February 2019, Hetmyer scored the fastest century by a West Indies batsman against England in an ODI match, doing so from 82 balls.

 In April 2019, he was named in the West Indies' squad for the 2019 Cricket World Cup.
 The International Cricket Council (ICC) named him as one of the five exciting talents making their Cricket World Cup debut.
 On 17 June 2019, in the match against Bangladesh, Hetmyer scored his 1,000th run in ODIs.

 In September 2021, Hetmyer was named in the West Indies' squad for the 2021 ICC Men's T20 World Cup.

 Hetmyer was dropped from the West Indies' squad for the tour of Australia and the 2022 ICC Men's T20 World Cup after missing his "rescheduled" flight to Australia.

 In May 2024, he was named in the West Indies squad for the 2024 ICC Men's T20 World Cup tournament.

+Hetmeyer was included in West Indies' squad for the 2026 ICC Men's T20 World Cup.
+In the tournament Hetmeyer had a notable outing against Zimbabwe in the Super 8 at the Whankede where he score 85 off 34 balls, and in doing so setting the record for the fastest T20 World Cup half-century by a West Indian, as he awarded the Man Of The Match after the West Indies defeated Zimbabwe by 107 runs.